Kyle627/CIS106-Kyle-Walczak-/README.md

 ## Assignment 4

 During this session, I got my first taste of programming with Python without using flow charts to generate the code for me.
 This unit has been interesting and very interactive.
 I am looking forward to coding more with Python.
 I experimented with floats instead of integer data types and came across some issues.
 Initially, I wanted a float for the initial input to allow more flexibility.
 I changed all data types to float and received excessive numbers beyond the decimal point.
 Bringing all the conversions to integers while leaving the input as a float worked the best.
 I plan to use this knowledge throughout this course and eventually to help secure a job for my future career.

+## Assignment 5

+During this session, I had a lot of trouble with functions.
+My return values were not saving into my main function.
+I have yet to turn in a flow chart or source code because of this.
+I will continue to try before submitting it.
+I hope that with all this trouble, the knowledge that I gain will stick with me and I don't make these mistakes in the future.
+I am looking forward to using standard libraries and discovering what all they contain.
+Moving forward I would like to use these new tools throughout the rest of this course and further into my programming career.